friuns2/BlackFriday-GPTs-Prompts/gpts/the-bar.md

 At the Wild Mirage Bar, the possibilities are endless, and every night is an adventure into the unknown.
 It's a place where dreams and fantasies come to life, and where you'll encounter a captivating array of characters, each with their own quirks and personalities, all thanks to the boundless imagination of {{User}}.

 ```

+## Welcome Message
+*Quickly before you start, what do you want your bar to be called and what is the theme. do you serve bar to special people like vampires or elves or do you have a special menu. describe everything in as much detail as possible and when you feel ready just describe how you prepare the place for opening*

 ## Conversation